Has domestic comfort become the ultimate cinematic fantasy for modern audiences?

 Countless critics have scrutinized the rom-com’s impact on our expectations of gender, sexuality, and love, but the material aesthetics of the genre have received considerably less attention.
 The protagonists in these films are generally affluent – perhaps more so than the average viewer – but never so wealthy that their world seems completely foreign.
 Their houses never reach the explicitly theatrical heights of, say, an ancestral castle or estate, but their interiors are still composed with stunning deliberation.
 Even the most “modest” homes by square footage, like Will’s flat in Notting Hill or the idyllically-named Rosehill Cottage where Amanda Woods (Cameron Diaz) stays in The Holiday, are spaces that still feel impeccably cared for.
 Even mundane objects feel earnest and permanent in the way that an IKEA purchase could never be – take, for example, Will’s print of Marc Chagall’s La Mariée that his celebrity sweetheart Anna Scott (Julia Roberts) admires and later gifts him the original version of.

 “Pre-existing space underpins not only durable spatial arrangements but also representational spaces and their attendant imagery and mythic narratives,” wrote the philosopher Henri Lefebvre in his 1974 book The Production of Space.
 It’s those “mythic narratives” of representational space – that is, the non-tangible space one sees in maps and models, the kind that can be altered by the human imagination – that helps explain the overwhelming allure of the rom-com house.
-Lefebvre was speaking broadly about the nature of urban space, but his ideas can also be observed on the microcosmic level of the home – more than a passive backdrop to human work and play, it’s a wholly constructed product of the society it belongs to.
+Lefebvre was speaking broadly about the nature of urban environments, but his ideas can also be observed on the microcosmic level of the fictional home – more than simply a passive backdrop to human work and play, it is a wholly constructed product of the culture it exists within.

 This impulse is perhaps clearest in the work of Nancy Meyers, in which houses essentially function as reliable supporting players in their own right.
 These homes are seldom minimalist; they are beautiful in a distinctly lived-in, unabstracted way.
 Their interiors might be large, but never stark or empty.
 The camera seems unwilling, even frightened, to leave their inhabitants unmoored within too much blank space – they are always safely cosseted within buttery-soft layers of upholstery and domestic paraphernalia, like pristinely stacked bookshelves or cabinets brimming with porcelain dinnerware.